revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 > When worn over armour that imposes disadvantage on stealth rolls, the cloak grants advantage on stealth rolls.
 > When worn over no or light armour, when falling, the cloak negates damage due to falling for falls up to 50 ft.

-Kaulinan, refuses the Wailer Cloak as he was uncomfortable
+Kaulinan, refuses the Wailer Cloak as he was uncomfortable wearing it.